tableau/ts-checked-fsm/Readme.md

 ```

-Then we define our state types. ts-state-machine provides the ```StateData``` type, which concatenates state with an arbitrary object (which shouldn't contain the state key).
+Then we define our state types. ts-checked-fsm provides the ```StateData``` type, which concatenates state with an arbitrary object (which shouldn't contain the state key).

 ```
 type DocState =